stormchaserroleplaying/stormchaserRPG/Spells/index.md

 ---

 # Spells
-This chapter describes the most common spells in the world.
-The chapter contains spell descriptions, presented by spell level, school of magic and then in alphabetical order by the name of the spell.
+This section describes spells in the Stormchaser RPG.
+It contains spell descriptions, presented by spell level, school of magic and then in alphabetical order by the name of the spell.